top of page

 Your life must have been so perfect , that you blinded by god’ grace.

-Or too imperfects that you hurted and mistakenly turned your back against god.
+Or too imperfects that you hurting and mistakenly turned your back against god.

-The evidences are everywhere all around us for those who willing to see with their heart.
+The evidences are all around us for those willing to see with their heart.

 Even man made creations need supervision and monitoring and still hardly perfect.

-How is the vast infinite universe run on its own with such precision and order?
+How is the infinite universe run on its own with such precision and order?

 Its mind boggling.